Psilocybin mushrooms have been used for hundreds of years in spiritual practices by various Indigenous peoples.

 It is therefore highly likely that certain types of magic mushrooms, when taken in small “microdoses,” can act as an aid in the treatment of anxiety and other mood disorders, such as depression.

-So Why Is Psilocybin Not a Mainstream Anxiety Treatment?
+So Why is Psilocybin Mushroom Not a Mainstream Anxiety Treatment?

-There still needs to be a further study on the effects and effectiveness of psilocybin use.
+There still needs to be further studies on the effects and effectiveness of psilocybin use.
 Future studies must aim for wider testing and larger control groups.

 Only then can we bring this supposedly effective and potentially revolutionary treatment into the mainstream.